carlpaton/VulnusCloud/README.md

 a.
 File; So upload `packages.config` or `[PROJECT].csproj` file which assumes `type=nuget`
 b.
 Name; the name of the component you wish to lookup along with its version.
 Type selection is also needed.
 Example: npm, nuget ect.

-This is then deserialized to `NugetModel`
+This is then deserialized to `Business.Model.PackageModel` or `Business.Model.PackagesConfigFileModel`

 2. Supply your project name which is used for report grouping
 3. Check local database for `coordinates` record